 Welcome to the American Blues family!
-For 12 years, our productions of It’s a Wonderful Life have delighted more than 25,000 Chicagoans.
+Since 2002, our productions of It’s a Wonderful Life have delighted more than 30,000 Chicagoans.
 This story is a staple of our mission: American Blues Theater illuminates the American ideas of freedom, equality, and opportunity in the plays we produce and communities we serve.

 Our Ensemble believes it is an honor and duty to serve our community.
-We are proud to partner with the USO, the U.S. Department of Veteran Affairs, Anixter Center, and Misericordia.
+We are proud to provide service to the USO, the U.S. Department of Veteran Affairs, Anixter Center, and Misericordia.
 Proceeds from our “Pink Previews” performances will be donated to The Lynn Sage Foundation for breast cancer research.

 During 2002 & 2003, our Ensemble and former Artistic Director, Damon Kiely, presented staged-readings of It’s a Wonderful Life.
 In 2004, we expanded the event to a fully-staged production of Joe Landry’s adaptation, directed by Ensemble member Marty Higginbotham.
 In the years that followed, Higginbotham created a live-radio experience for audience members and adapted a new version with our Ensemble.
 Dramaturgical research and attention to detail were paramount to our adaptations.
 Higginbotham’s directorial elements included adding audio grams, lobby refreshments of cookies and milk, dramatized scenes from Capra’s film, a pre-show, and singing holiday carols.
 In our present iteration, you can also enjoy vintage projections, Lincoln Avenue circa 1944, and the “Soldier Spotlight” which has honored over 100 military personnel.

-The following Ensemble members and Artistic Affiliates have been featured throughout the years: Dawn Bach, Sarah Burnham, Dara Cameron, Casey Campbell, Brian Claggett, Austin Cook, Ian Paul Custer, Tom Geraty, Cheryl Graeff, Marty Higginbotham, Jaclyn Holsey, Samantha C. Jones, James Joseph, Kevin R. Kelly, Zachary Kenney, Ed Kross, James Leaming, Michael Mahler, Kelli Marino, John Mohrlein, Editha Rosario, Sarah E. Ross, and John Sterchi.
+The following Ensemble members and Artistic Affiliates have been featured throughout the years: Dawn Bach, Sarah Burnham, Dara Cameron, Casey Campbell, Brian Claggett, Austin Cook, Ian Paul Custer, Tom Geraty, Cheryl Graeff, Marty Higginbotham, Jaclyn Holsey, Samantha C. Jones, James Joseph, Kevin R. Kelly, Zachary Kenney, Ed Kross, James Leaming, Michael Mahler, Kelli Marino, John Mohrlein, Christopher Neville, Editha Rosario, Sarah E. Ross, Arianna Soloway, and John Sterchi.